Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/detection/R-CNN-series/Fast R-CNN.md

 > The SPPnet method computes a convolutional feature map for the entire input image and then classifies each object proposal using a feature vector extracted from the shared feature map.

+> Features are extracted for a proposal by max-pooling the portion of the feature map inside the proposal into a fixed-size output (\eg, 6×6).
+Multiple output sizes are pooled and then concatenated as in spatial pyramid pooling [15].

 ----------------------------------------------------------------------------------------------------

 ## References